gulfofmaine/sdm_workflow/CMIP6_processing/README.md

  2. SODA

- SODA data was accessed via
+ SODA monthly data were downloaded as annual NetCDF files from the [University of Maryland](https://www2.atmos.umd.edu/~ocean/index_files/soda3.4.2_mn_download_b.htm) server, using their linux wget commands.

  **Preparing Date Keys for CMIP6 Models**